Privacy Policy

 Tel.: +43 1 52 152-0, dsb@dsb.gv.at

 You decide how your personal data is used.
-If you wish to exercise any of the rights listed above, please feel free to contact us by email at office@o11-hotel.com or contact us by mail or phone.
+Therefore, if you wish to exercise any of the rights listed above with us, please feel free to contact us by email at office@o11-hotel.com or by mail or phone.

 Please help us clarify your request by answering questions from our staff regarding the specific processing of your personal data.
 If we have reasonable doubts about your identity, we may ask you to provide a copy of your ID.

-If you have any questions regarding data protection, please contact us at office@o11-hotel.com or via the other contact details listed in this Privacy Policy.
+If you have any questions regarding data protection, you can reach us at office@o11-hotel.com or via the other contact details listed in this Privacy Policy.

 Vienna, October 6, 2022